survivejs/webpack-book/manuscript/building_with_webpack/06_hosting_on_github_pages.md

 Despite its name, the package works with other services that support hosting from a Git repository as well.
 But given GitHub is so popular, it's good enough for demonstrating the idea.

-In practice you would likely have more complicated setup in place that would push the result to some other service through a Continuous Environment (CI) system.
+In practice, you would likely have more complicated setup in place that would push the result to some other service through a Continuous Environment (CI) system.
 The approach discussed here is enough for small projects and demonstrations that can be entirely static.

 ## Setting Up *gh-pages*